 It is an american/UK, male, pleasant voice, and which isn’t dull.
 Best I’ve found.

-Like this, going down a line that have no period at the end.
+Like this, going down a line when that has no period at the end of it.

 It also pronounces all-caps words like NOT – into – N. O. T… With no intonation.

 therefore you should always check your text before making the audio for all sorts of mistakes.
-Experiment is the name of the game.
+Experimentaation is the name of the game.

 Deleting page numbers could help too.